Aliases for STIM1 Gene

 GeneCards Summary for STIM1 Gene

 STIM1 (Stromal Interaction Molecule 1) is a Protein Coding gene.
-Diseases associated with STIM1 include combined immunodeficiency due to crac channel dysfunction and combined immunodeficiency due to stim1 deficiency.
-Among its related pathways are Immune System and Downstream signaling events of B Cell Receptor (BCR).
+Diseases associated with STIM1 include immunodeficiency 10 and stormorken syndrome.
+Among its related pathways are Platelet activation, signaling and aggregation and Immune System.
 GO annotations related to this gene include calcium ion binding and calcium channel regulator activity.
 An important paralog of this gene is STIM2.

 UniProtKB/Swiss-Prot for STIM1 Gene